1885-1887 c i

 Due to problems with their supplier, Arbroath switched from Bukta to Pendle in October 2009 after gaining permission to alter their registered strips.

 The club's Gayfield ground sits adjacent to the North Sea and is notoriously cold, wet and windy when the north-easterly gales sweep in.
-The club and its supporters have made a concerted effort to record their history and I urge visitors to look at both the Official Club and the unofficial Relichties sites (links are provided below).

 - (a) Official Arbroath Site - a good website with a comprehensive history section.
 An example that many wealthier clubs could follow.